 The “About” page.
 The one thing very essential to every website as it tells everyone what the site is about and some things about the people who run it.
-I personally like to read about pages because it tells you who is behind the camera and words so you get to know the person behind it all.
+I like to read about pages because it tells you who is behind the camera and words so you get to know the person behind it all.

 WHAT IS TIMSCRIBBLES.COM?

 Timscribbles.com was started in February of 2009 by Tim Wong in the hopes of creating a blog that covered events in Southern California through photography.
-When the site first started off, the main field of expansion was the very non-commercial car scene where it was just the local community of automotive enthusiasts.
+When the site off, the main field of expansion was the very non-commercial car scene where it was just the local community of automotive enthusiasts.
 As time progressed, content expanded into the rich culture of the greater car scene of Southern California with the big commercial events.
 Although the majority of content were automotive related, popular culture such as music and art was also covered.
 In addition, the blog also brought to light other cultures and scenes to an international scale.
 Even now, the blog continues to show our personal experiences and adventures.
 We are petrol heads by heart and present it through our craft of photography.

 ABOUT TIM WONG